 What Researchers Did

-Researchers conducted a randomized controlled trial with 50 subjects to assess cognitive and PTSD symptom changes in traumatic brain injury patients receiving hyperbaric oxygen therapy (2.4 atm abs) versus a sham treatment (1.3 atm abs).
+Researchers conducted a randomised controlled trial with 50 subjects to assess cognitive and PTSD symptom changes in traumatic brain injury patients receiving hyperbaric oxygen therapy (2.4 atm abs) versus a sham treatment (1.3 atm abs).

 What They Found